Frequently Asked Questions

 Q: Where are you located?

-Q: Can I enter the Masters program during the Spring semester?
+Q: Can I enter the Master's degree program during the Spring semester?

-A: No. We admit students into our Masters program for Fall semesters only.
+A: No. We admit students into our Master's degree program for Fall semesters only.
 We initiate our program of study at the beginning of August.

-Q: I have low GRE scores but a high GPA.
-Can you tell me whether I should consider applying to your Masters program?
+Q: What if I have low GRE scores or a low GPA.
+Can you tell me whether I should consider applying?

 A: You should always consider applying.
-Once we receive your completed application, we can evaluate your entire package (GRE scores, GPA, letters of recommendation, research experiences).
+Once the graduate school receives your completed application, the committee will evaluate your entire package (GRE scores, GPA, letters of recommendation, research experiences).
 We look at all aspects of your application to make our admission decisions.

 Q: Will I have the opportunity for a personal interview, and if so, how will I be notified of interview dates?

 A: The Admissions Committee will notify you if you have been selected to interview.
-You will be responsible for costs associated with your visit.
+MS applicants will be responsible for costs associated with the visit.

 Q: When do you interview prospective students?